-Psorophora was recovered as the sister of all other Aedini in the phylogenetic studies of Reinert et al. (2004, 2006, 2008, 2009) based on morphological data of all life stages.
-Liria & Navarro (2014) conducted a cladistic analysis of relationships for 29 of the 48 recognised species (only 45 indicated in the published article) of Psorophora based on 66 morphological characters from the adult, larval and pupal stages under equal weighting.
+Psorophora was recovered as the sister of all other Aedini in the phylogenetic studies of Reinert et al. (2004, 2006, 2008, 2009) based on morphological data of all life stages, and also in the maximum likelihood phylogeny of Soghigian et al. (2017) based on seven molecular markers.
+Liria & Navarro (2014) conducted a phylogenetic analysis of relationships for 29 of the 48 recognised species (only 45 indicated in the published article) of Psorophora based on 66 morphological characters from the adult, larval and pupal stages under equal weighting.
 The analysis weakly supported the monophyly of the genus and strongly supported the monophyly of subgenera Grabhamia and Psorophora.
 However, in the strict consensus tree of 11 most parsimonious trees, subgenus Janthinosoma was not recovered as monophyletic due to the ambiguous position of Ps.
 (Jan.) cyanescens, and within the three subgenera, the relationships among the respective included species were poorly resolved.
 The relationships and conclusions discussed in the paper should be regarded as provisional due to dubious choice of characters, problematic character coding and questionable homologies.
 Psorophora fell outside of tribe Aedini in an improbable sister relationship with Mansonia in the phylogeny of Wilkerson et al. (2015), probably due to equal weighting of the data set of Reinert et al. (2009).

 Psorophora are called flood-water mosquitoes because females lay their eggs on damp or dry mud and debris in fields and wooded plains where they may withstand long periods (months or years) of desiccation and hatch when the habitat is inundated by rain or flood waters.
 Larvae of subgenus Psorophora are predacious.
 The adults are diurnal and the females of many species avidly bite humans.